 Connected vehicles often measure and store telemetry which includes personal data.
 Mobile applications often have vehicle tracking capabilities.
-It is highly likely that such data will be in scope for GDPR, thus a connected vehicle security breach could have significant repercussions.
+It is highly likely that such data will be in scope for PDPA, thus a connected vehicle security breach could have significant repercussions.

 Automotive cybersecurity standards

 There are currently no commonly accepted standards for automotive cybersecurity.
 This is likely to change, though.
 Nettitude are closely following ISO 26262.
 This standard is titled “Road Vehicles – Functional Safety” and applies to the functional safety of electric systems in production automobiles.
 It is likely that version two of the standard, which is in development, will address the issue of automotive cybersecurity.